 2. Find Your Strengths

 We all have strengths.
 Find yours and recognize them.
 Think about all the good things about you and write them down in a diary or journal.
-You will be surprised to learn you have more strengths than you thought you have.
-Each one of us is unique and has qualities, – it’s time you start recognizing yours.
+You will be surprised to learn you have more strengths than you thought you had.
+Each one of us is unique and has qualities – it’s time you start recognizing yours.